 - Each time and value interval between marks on the graph should be consistent.

 - You don’t always have to start the axis at zero.
 However, most people assume the axis will start there, so it’s generally a better idea to start at zero if you’re showing the chart to a broad audience.
+If you’re starting from another value, make sure that the axis labels are clear and legible.

 - Labels are important, but you shouldn’t need to include guidelines or explanatory information – your chart should speak for itself.
 If you need to provide guidelines, consider finding a simpler way to present the data.